3mcd/javelin/docs-src/content/ecs/effects.md

 weight = 5
 +++

-You'll often need to interact with some asynchronous code, third-party library, or API that wouldn't fit cleanly into Javelin's synchronous/serializable model.
+You'll often need to interact with some asynchronous code, third-party library, or API that doesn't fit into an ECS model.
 An **effect** is a container for one of these resources.

 ## Handling Side-Effects